GET CREATIVE WITH ART ONLINE

 Thanks to Sean o'Gradaigh National University of Ireland (Galway) for this image

 Welcome to the UK pages in the project's online 'Tool Kit'.
-This section is predominately in ENGLISH but also includes contributions from outside of the partnership in other languages.
+This section is predominately in ENGLISH but also includes contributions from outside of the partnership in other languages and examples taken from galleries and museums in other countries.

 Please share any activities you devise with one of the project team.
 If space permits we'll include your activities on the website or link to your school's web pages.